Play Ball! Comedian Amy Schumer Plays Not My Job

-SCHUMER: That's not true.
-I - do you know what?
+AMY SCHUMER: Do you know what?
 I completely identify as female, believe it or not.

 SCHUMER: Yes.
 I've got all the parts.

-SCHUMER: ...When they go, don't like female comics, but you're funny.
-And you're like, well, who've you seen?
-And then they have nothing to follow it up with, and then you realize that they've never met a real woman.
+SCHUMER: And they go, I don't like female comics, but you're funny.
+And you're like, well, who have you seen?
+And then they have nothing to follow it up with.
+And then you realize that they've never met a real woman.

 PAULA POUNDSTONE: And the question, though, that people say all the time - what's it like being a female comedian?
 Like, it's such a strange question.

 POUNDSTONE: I don't know how to - I've never known how to answer that question.

 POUNDSTONE: You know, I say, well, I pee sitting down.

 SCHUMER: Right (laughter), right.

 SAGAL: Are you funny when you do that?